nancecode/nancecode/README.md

 👨‍💻 **About Me**

 I'm a **MERN stack developer** from Montreal, Canada 🇨🇦.
-Fun Fact: I am a former Visual Designer.
+Fun Fact: I am a former Digital Designer.
 I transitioned into web development to combine creativity with technical problem-solving.
 I’m passionate about building interactive, user-centered web experiences that look as good as they perform.

 --------------------------------------------------------------------------------------------------------------------------------------------------------